- Academy Color Encoding System (ACES)

 Guerilla and ACES

 Since Guerilla 2.1 (available for free) OCIO management is fully supported with looks and input LUTs, color picker and color boxes.
-All the roles are based on the OCIO configuration.
+All the roles are based on the OCIO config.

 There is no need to use a .bat file anymore to load an OCIO Config.
-And if you need to, you can still use a MaterialOverride node in your Render Graph to override the Input Display Transform (IDT) for the Color inputs.
+And if you want to, you can still use a MaterialOverride node in your Render Graph to override the Input Device Transform (IDT) for the Color inputs.

-I detail below important differences about the color picking role between Maya and Guerilla.
+I will detail later important differences about the color picking role between Maya and Guerilla.

 Nuke and ACES

-ACES has been integrated natively in Nuke since version 10 if I recall correctly.
+ACES has been integrated natively in Nuke since version 10.
 Nuke 12 integrates the ACES 1.1 OCIO config by default and the Foundry has even removed the spi-anim config !

 For final delivery of your project to the Digital Intermediate, you will have to deliver ACES compliant EXR files.
 This is the standard set by the Academy to exchange files between facilities.
 This is really important.
 Your output of 3D render will be ACEScg (AP1) but your output of Nuke has to be ACES2065-1 (AP0) with the correct metadata.